 - The owner of the property or a contracted cleaning/restoration company must secure the site to mitigate further damage

 3.)
 Get organized

-Adjusters International's Director of Consulting Operations, Greg Raab advises homeowners to "Accurately document the contents lost.
+Adjusters International's Vice President and Chief Marketing Officer, Greg Raab advises homeowners to "Accurately document the contents lost.
 Typically, the money collected for the lost contents outweighs the amount received for the structural loss or repairs.
 It is important to be as detailed as possible when creating a home inventory list as the little items add up quickly.
 Track down photos, receipts, and note the age and description of the items.
 If you had not previously created a home inventory, this can be very difficult to do from memory.
 I have personally witnessed cases where public adjusters have found 400+ more items in a kitchen fire that could have been listed that the homeowner otherwise would have missed."

 - Create a home inventory list of all items lost or damaged in the fire